keboola/connection-docs/templates/media-cashflow/media-cashflow.md

 Now it's time to configure the template.

-## How to Configure Template

 {: .image-popup}
 ![Flow](/templates/media-cashflow/flow.png)

-**Data extractions** - in the first section, you will select one or multiple data sources (extractors) that will provide all available data.
-See more details in the section “Data Sources” below.
+1. **Data extractions** – in the first section, you will select one or multiple data sources (extractors) that will provide all available data.
+See more details in the section **Data Sources** below.

-**Snowflake SQL** - prepares all data to be sent to the Data App.
+2. **Snowflake SQL** – prepares all data to be sent to the Data App.

-**Data app deployment** - This Data App (third section) visualizes the campaign spending across various advertising platforms.
+3. **Data app deployment** – This data app (third section) visualizes the campaign spending across various advertising platforms.
 It displays both the total budget and the budget spend per client on different advertising platforms.
 Additionally, the app provides users with the capability to input or modify budgets for specific clients and choose the advertising platforms for which the specific budget will be applied.
 These changes are promptly saved to storage and become accessible for subsequent data refreshes from advertising campaigns.

-Once you authorise at least one data source, click “Configure” in the Data App box to run it.
+After authorising at least one data source, click **Configure** in the **Data App** box to run it.
 You will need to provide your Keboola Token to do so.
-Once you enter it, you can save the configuration which will allow you to use the app itself.
+Once you enter, you can save the configuration and start using the app.

 {: .image-popup}
 ![Configure Data App](/templates/media-cashflow/configure-data-app.png)